goreleaser/goreleaser/www/docs/cmd/goreleaser_jsonschema.md

 ```
   -h, --help            help for jsonschema
-  -o, --output string   where to save the json schema (default "-")
+  -o, --output string   Where to save the JSONSchema file (default "-")
 ```

 ## Options inherited from parent commands